As a parent, the health and safety of your child is one of your biggest concerns and this is something we share.

 Our children are busy learning and having fun so we provide them with healthy drinks and snacks throughout the day to help keep their energy levels up.
 Every morning the children have a selection of snacks which they help to prepare themselves.

 Our catering team provides a balanced and delicious hot cooked lunch, and the children help to set the tables and serve themselves.
 Vegetarian options are available, as well as the choice of a hot pudding, fruit or cheese.
 We believe that it is just as important for children to learn how to eat properly with good table manners as it is for them to learn their lessons in the classroom.

 Our menus offer healthy options at every mealtime.
-We add only the minimum amount of salt, fats and oils to the dishes we prepare, and have even removed salt from the tables to discourage pupils from adding it to their food.
-We also try and mitigate sugar consumption by rotating the availability of sugar-rich items.
+We add only the minimum amount of salt, fats and oils to the dishes we prepare, and do not provide salt on the tables.
+We are very careful not to offer too many sugary foods.

-If you need specialised diet provision, please let us know so we can advise which meals will be suitable from the wide selection we offer.
+If your child has specialised dietary needs, please let us know so we can advise which meals will be suitable from the wide selection we offer.

 We encourage eating in a ‘family sitting’ style, and getting together as much as possible in the Nursery.
 We prioritise giving our children the space to learn manners and communicate in a way that promotes sharing with and caring for those around the table.